-Premiere Stages will begin accepting submissions for the 2014 Premiere Stages Play Festival on October 20, 2014.
+Premiere Stages will begin accepting submissions for the 2015 Premiere Stages Play Festival on October 20, 2014.
 The deadline for submissions is January 15, 2015.

 Click here for the full submission guidelines!

 Premiere Stages is committed to supporting emerging playwrights by developing and producing new plays.
 Through our Play Festival script competition,

 Premiere Stages offers developmental opportunities to four playwrights.
 We provide playwrights with an encouraging and focused environment in which they